ankit-tyagi/NeverIdle-oci/README.md

 It is recommended not to specify, the default is the lowest priority, making way for all other processes.

 * Immediately execute all the functions you configure once you start the program, and you can observe the effect. *

+### glob pn how to use - https://blog.51sec.org/2023/02/oracle-cloud-cleaning-up-idle-compute.html